expo/expo/docs/pages/tutorial/layout.md

 ## Step 4: Display the image

-The `Image` component from React Native displays the image on the screen.
+React Native's `<Image>` component will display the image on the screen.
 It requires a source of the image.
-This source can be a [static asset](https://reactnative.dev/docs/images#static-image-resources).
-For example, the source can be required from the app's **assets/images** directory, or the source can come from the [Network](https://reactnative.dev/docs/images#network-images) in the form of a URI.
+This source can be a [static asset](https://reactnative.dev/docs/images#static-image-resources) or a URL.
+For example, the source can be required from the app's **./assets/images** directory, or the source can come from the [Network](https://reactnative.dev/docs/images#network-images) in the form of a `uri` property.

-Our amazing designers provided a placeholder image that we will use throughout this tutorial.

 <ImageSpotlight alt="Background image that we are going to use as a placeholder for the tutorial." src="/static/images/tutorial/background-image.png" style={{ maxWidth: 250 }} containerStyle={{ marginBottom: 0 }} />